Abstract

 evolving nature of humanities research.

-Humanities Without Walls (HWW) Global Midwest award with the aim of exploring
+Walls (HWW) Global Midwest award with the aim of exploring the community of

-the community of practice engaged in the HWW Global Midwest initiative.
-Led by Harriett
+practice engaged in the HWW Global Midwest initiative.
+Led by Harriett Green, then at

-Green, then at the University of Illinois of Urbana-Champaign and Angela Courtney from
+the University of Illinois of Urbana-Champaign and Angela Courtney from Indiana

-management (and whether additional resources are required), the challenges that they
+additional resources are required), the challenges that they encountered, data

-encountered, data sharing practices, and how their research approaches and methodologies
+sharing practices, and how their research approaches and methodologies were

 interviews were an intriguing mix of scholars who were new to collaboration and often